FIVE MOST SURPRISING FINDS

 Payday lending is not legal because lawmakers forgot to regulate it.
 It is legal because lawmakers were paid to allow it.

-The industry spends more than $10 million each year on federal and state lobbying.
-Its campaign contributions go to committee chairs who control financial rules (Center for Responsive Politics, 2022).
-In state after state, the industry wrote its own rules.
-It carved out exceptions to usury laws.
-Without those exceptions, its interest rates would be called loan-sharking.
+The industry spends more than $10 million each year on federal and state lobbying, with campaign contributions flowing to committee chairs who control financial rules (Center for Responsive Politics, 2022).
+In state after state, the industry wrote its own rules and carved out exceptions to usury laws—without those exceptions, its interest rates would be called loan-sharking.

 The Strongest Counterargument — and Why the Data Defeats It